USD ($)

 custom banner static image

-In networking terminology, trunks are specialized network links that transport traffic for multiple VLANs across a single connection.
+Trunks are specialized network links that transport traffic for multiple VLANs between devices like Switches, Routers, or Firewalls across a single connection.
 They are essential for extending the reach of VLANs beyond individual switches and enabling communication between devices on different VLANs.

 Trunk links typically use VLAN tagging to identify the specific VLAN each data packet belongs to, allowing multiple VLANs to coexist over the same physical link.